Six moments musicaux (Schubert): Performances

 The entire D. 780 set has been recorded by Edwin Fischer, András Schiff (for Decca), as well as and not limited to Claudio Arrau, Alfred Brendel, Imogen Cooper, Emil Gilels, Paul Lewis, Radu Lupu, Artur Schnabel, Mitsuko Uchida, Maria João Pires, Alexandre Tharaud, Jenő Jandó, David Fray, and Martin Helmchen.
 Individual pieces from the set have been recorded by Sviatoslav Richter, Stanislav Ioudenitch, Daniel Barenboim, and Vladimir Horowitz.
 The set was recorded on fortepianos by András Schiff (for ECM), Melvyn Tan, Lambert Orkis, Peter Katin, Jan Vermeulen, Trudelies Leonhardt, Olga Tverskaya and Ghislain Potvlieghe.
+Nos.
+2 and 3 were recorded live by Malcolm Bilson on an 1830 André Stein piano in the Brahms-Saal of the Musikverein in Vienna.

-In Dance
+In dance

 Isadora Duncan choreographed a dance to No. 3 in F Minor (Allegro moderato) around 1908.